-Prepare for selenium interview with our comprehensive list of over 100 interview questions.
-These interview questions are designed for both beginners and professionals.
+Prepare for Selenium interviews with our comprehensive list of over 100 Selenium interview questions.
+These interview questions are designed for both beginners and experienced professionals.
 We will start with fairly simple questions and move to the more advanced level as the post progresses.

 Ques.1.
 What is Selenium?